sonic-net/sonic-mgmt/docs/testbed/README.new.testbed.Configuration.md

 ### inventory file:

 The inventory file contains all device host/IP information for testbeds within its inventory.
-For example, the testbed `vms-sn2700-t1` uses the inventory file lab (`inv_name: lab` in `testbed.yaml`).
+For example, the testbed `vms-sn2700-t1` uses the inventory file lab ( seecified by `inv_name: lab` in `testbed.yaml`).

-The `ansible/lab` inventory file includes three sections of devices:
+The `ansible/lab` inventory file includes three types of section for different devices:
 - sonic
 - fanout/pdu/mgmt/server
 - ptf

+1. sonic Section

-Under `sonic` sections, it has several different SONiC platforms, such as `sonic_sn2700_40`.
+The sonic section lists various SONiC platforms, such as `sonic_sn2700_40`, `sonic_a7260`, etc.
-Please ensure that the following fields are correctly filled for your DUT.
-The test case `tests/platform_tests/api/test_chassis.py` will verify the correctness of these fields.
+Ensure that the following fields are correctly filled for your Device Under Test (DUT):

 ```
 sonic_sn2700_40: